 All our guides are trained on the challenges the cave may present to blind and visually impaired visitors; to make your visit easier.
 Helmets are not required in the caves but are available on request.
 A 'touch and feel' session with our tactile box is available free of charge, please enquire at the ticket desk.
 Private tours can be arranged for groups over ten; to pre-book please call 01803 215 136 or email [email protected].

 DEAF OR HEARING IMPAIRED VISITORS

 There are no toilets in the caves.
-Facilities including WC can be located on both sides of the visitor centre.
+Toilet facilities are located at the far end of the cafe.